redwoodjs/learn.redwoodjs.com/docs/tutorial2/prerequisites.md

 ![image](https://user-images.githubusercontent.com/300/101423176-54e93780-38ad-11eb-9230-ba8557764eb4.png)

-Let's run the test suite to make sure everything is working as expected (you can generally keep the dev server running and start this in a second terminal window):
+Let's run the test suite to make sure everything is working as expected (you can keep the dev server running and start this in a second terminal window):

 ```bash
 yarn rw test